 There is a purity of design that ensured that, even despite its motive power, its slippery shape and engineering heart, success was ensured.
 Luminaries such John Tojero looked after the chassis supplying a tubular ladder-type arrangement with Ken Rudd’s racing impetus backed up with the AC company’s owners, Charles, and Derek Hurlock.
 The suspension was of all-round independent type with transverse springs; the first very first British sportscar with such an arrangement in fact.
 This gave superb handling with minimal roll and excellent feedback.
 It is unsurprising therefore, that Carol Shelby’s eyes picked up on these characteristics within which to shoehorn his V8s into giving birth to the world-famous Cobra.

 In order to understand this example, one has to begin at the beginning.
-In discussions with Peter Duckett of AC Cars, the vendor was told that, according to the works 'Bible' back in 1960, the chassis was laid, thought to be AE1172 but as this is obscured by an engine support it has proved impossible to confirm.
-The engine matched to this is CLBN 2422, but this was subsequently removed and ended up in chassis AE1171.
+According to the works 'Bible' back in 1960, the chassis was laid.
+With the engine matched as CLBN 2422, but this was subsequently removed and ended up in chassis AE1171.
 Numbered close to the original, an appropriate engine, CLBN 2410, was obtained from Nigel Dawes and rebuilt by AC racer, Rod Briggs.
-It has been rebuilt to fast-road specification covering just 450 miles since and is still officially in ‘running-in’ mode.
-The mileage is genuine therefore making it possibly the lowest mileage AC Ace on the road today.
+It has been re-built to fast-road specification covering just 450 miles since and is still officially in ‘running-in’ mode.
+The mileage is genuine therefor make it possibly the lowest mileage AC Ace on the road today.

-The first owner was restoring an AC Aceca, 8 HPL, and thus made many visits to Thames Ditton, getting to know the service manager Fred Larimore very well during that time.
-Latterly, in 1981, AC Cars closed the factory and he was then able to buy the dismantled car as well as numerous contemporaneous parts.
-Fred Larrimore provided nearly all the parts to complete the car, pointing out that these were not necessarily from the Ace chassis in question but that they were of original Ace origin and from the correct time period.
+The first owner was restoring an AC Aceca, 8 HPL, and thus made many visits to Thames Ditton, getting to know the service manager Fred Larremore very well during that time.
+Latterly, in 1981, AC Cars closed the factory and he was then able to acquire numerous contemporaneous parts.
+Fred Larremore provided nearly all the parts to complete the car, pointing out that these were not necessarily from the Ace chassis in question but that they were of original Ace origin and from the correct time period.
 These included lightweight aluminium bodywork panels such as front and rear wings, front-quarters, and internal panels as well as boot sides and floor.
 Other body parts included unused superstructure tubing to make up the body as well as the bonnet boot and door frames.
 The rear wings were made of 18-gauge aluminium rather than the competition-spec lighter 16-gauge.